dartist/Mixins/README.md

 ### Download

-The entire library is contained within a single, stand-alone [Mixin.dart](https://github.com/mythz/DartMixins/blob/master/Mixin.dart) file which will be also made available on Dart's package manager once that's finished.
+The entire library is contained within a single, stand-alone [Mixin.dart](https://github.com/mythz/DartMixins/blob/master/Mixin.dart) file.
 Refer to the [underscorejs.org](http://underscorejs.org/) website for documentation or the included [test suite](https://github.com/mythz/DartMixins/tree/master/tests) and its [output](https://gist.github.com/2523357).
 The light-weight [DUnit.dart](https://github.com/mythz/DartMixins/blob/master/DUnit.dart) text-based test runner is also available to download separately.

 ## Usage

-As the **_** character in Dart is a reserved prefix to denote library-only visibility we use **$** in its place to wrap a target object to apply _.underscores functions onto, e.g:
+As the **'_'** character in Dart is a reserved prefix to denote library-only visibility we use **'$'** in its place to wrap a target object to apply _.underscores functions onto, e.g:

     $([1,2,3]).max() -> 3

 Just like jQuery you wrap any object with `$(...)` to unlock all additional functionality relating to that object.
-Unlike jQuery `$()` returns a type-specific mixin class that is typed to the wrapped object, e.g:
+Unlike jQuery `$()` returns a type-specific mixin class based on the type of the wrapped object, e.g:

     $([])    -> new List$([])
     $({})    -> new Map$({})